-It’s funny you should ask because to me they’re one and the same.
 It’s clear the second you walk into the 1860 Gothic Victorian that we call home, Julia Balfour thinks differently.
 Julia brings her full self to her work, all the way down to her west coast roots and east coast education.
 I’ve seen countless people gape at the interior of our office and then almost always come to the same conclusion, “It’s like a mix of New York and California!”
 If there is one thing everyone can agree on, it’s that Julia inspires change.

 Julia sees the good in everyone and everything.
-She focuses in on the good (and only the good) and finds a way to amplify it.
+She focuses on the good (and only the good) and finds a way to amplify it.
 I’ve had the honor of working with her since this company started.
 I feel like it’s my duty to put into words what others can only define as “Julia Magic” because she’s far too humble to tell you herself.

 I’m going to share with you the secret recipe behind Julia Magic.
 Are you ready?
 It’s Love.
 See, Julia recognizes the simple truth that change is hard and the only way to welcome change is through love.
 That’s really it.
 Now, please don’t underestimate any of this as simple.
 I can easily count on both hands plenty of times that I’m sure loving me through my growth was hard.

 I started with Julia fresh out of college, with all the ambition in the world.
 In those days, the company ran out of Julia’s kitchen and a detached building on her property.
 Fate had me find the call for interns on Craigslist and from the moment I stepped foot into that dilapidated building, something inside my gut felt the magic.
+The love.
 We sat in her back yard at a picnic table and she flipped through my portfolio.
 Upon reaching the end she asked me the one question every new college graduate is afraid to answer.
 “I don’t get it—what do you want to be?”
 I told her I have a passion for a little bit of everything and to my surprise she said, “Don’t worry, I’ll tell ya what you’re good at.”
 I look back on that moment, my very first interaction with Julia, and have realized it was also the best way to summarize our relationship: If I am daring enough to try and vulnerable enough to admit when I don’t know the answer—she’ll be there for me.

 I was one of six interns that summer and all of us knew that as a start-up, it was likely that only one of us would receive a job offer at the end of the summer.
 To my surprise, Julia fired her office manager and offered me a job on my third day.
 There was only one catch—I had to be on a two-week trial because she was sure my energy would burn out.
 It’s fair to say that eight years later I am NOT burnt out and now she REALLY likes Capricorns!